 No table is complete without a serving of Chinese-style Steamed Fish with Ginger and Shallots.
 It’s aromatic, light and incredibly fresh because of its cooking technique.
 Prepare in advance, then steam just before serving for the best results.

 If you live in Australia where the holidays seasons are usually humid and hot, a refreshing Vietnamese Mango Salad is the perfect way to cool everyone down.
 It’s no boring old salad, might I say!
 Topped with fresh prawns, this textured dish is guaranteed to be a star.

 A super tasty way to cook chicken is to shred it into a Vietnamese Chicken Salad.
 It’s ideal for anyone just starting in the kitchen but still looking for a dish that will impress any party guest.
 Drizzle with some classic dipping sauce and you’ll have a salad to remember!

 While some Asian Holiday Recipes are fresh and aromatic, our Hong Kong Style Baked Pork Chops is for our home cooks who love the warm comfort foods.
 The pork chops are fried to develop a crust, then baked with tomato sauce and cheese so its juices absorb into the rice.

-Dried scallop and Egg White Fried Rice is my favorite fried rice because it’s simple, humble and still wonderfully tasty.
+Dried Scallop and Egg White Fried Rice is my favorite fried rice because it’s simple, humble and wonderfully tasty.
 Don’t let your guests be fooled by the simplicity of it – the crispy and popping textures will take it to a whole new level!